Walter Harding: Scholarship

 Harding authored more than twenty-five books and many articles on Thoreau and his circle.
 Harding's biography of Thoreau, The Days of Henry David Thoreau, is considered a definitive study of Thoreau's life.
 Harding also edited an edition of Thoreau's Walden that restores Thoreau's sketches to the text and includes copious footnotes.
 Harding helped to found the Thoreau Society, serving as the society's first secretary.
 He also served as president of the group.
 During his career Harding amassed the largest and most comprehensive research collection of Thoreauviana.
 The extensive collection of more than 15,000 books, pamphlets, articles and other Thoreau memorabilia was donated to the Thoreau Society and is housed at the Walden Woods Project's Thoreau Institute Library in Lincoln, Massachusetts.
 The Milne Library at SUNY Geneseo also has copies of some items in the Harding collection.

 Legacy

 In addition to the research collection that bears his name, Harding's impact on Thoreau scholarship and SUNY Geneseo is registered in several ways.
-Harding's wife, Marjorie Brook Harding, endowed an annual lecture at SUNY Geneseo that bears his name.
+Harding's wife, Marjorie Brook Harding, endowed an annual lecture at SUNY Geneseo in his name.
 Each fall, the Walter Harding Lecture brings a distinguished scholar of American literature related to Thoreau and his circle of transcendentalists to the campus.
 In 2009, Mrs. Harding increased the annual lecture's endowment.
 Geneseo's English Department holds meetings, special events, and lectures in the Walter Harding Room of Welles Hall, and the department annually awards the Walter Harding American Studies Award to a graduating senior in the American studies program.
 After his death, a book of essays was published in his memory: Thoreau Among Others: Essays In Honor of Walter Harding.